 On December 1st 2020, we held a webinar with Professor Rayman and Professor Kar to discuss the key report recommendations.
 If you wish to view this webinar, please contact [email protected]

-Consultant Physician, Diabetes and Endocrine Centre, and the Diabetes Research Unit at Ipswich Hospitals NHS Trust.
+Consultant physician at the Diabetes and Endocrine Centre and Diabetes Research Unit at East Suffolk and North Essex NHS Foundation Trust

 Professor Rayman said: “I am delighted to be appointed to this role as I am passionate about improving the services available to people with diabetes and endocrine problems and I am keen to work with my colleagues to achieve this.
 I strongly believe that they will welcome working with the GIRFT programme as a means of facilitating safer and cost-effective care for their patients.”